Olneyville - A Neighborhood in Transition

 They chose Olneyville not only for its strong sense of community, but also for Providence’s current boom in creative growth.
 A major appeal for them was the City’s new zoning ordinances geared to encourage the creative community.

 Well aware that their neighborhood is on the brink of gentrification, they see themselves playing a vital role in strengthening Olneyville’s current community.
-Click here to listen to their vision of how artists, colleges, and other city players unique to Providence can work together to create a more integrated cityscape, full of creativity, that gives back to its underserved citizens."
+A vision of how artists, colleges, and other city players unique to Providence can work together to create a more integrated cityscape, full of creativity, that gives back to its underserved citizens."